omneo/docs/source/includes/endpoints/roles.md

 # Roles

-This API allows you to read and delete roles.
+This API allows you to read roles.

 ## Role Attributes